 New research indicates that certain types of meat may be a culprit in diabetes.
 The results of an eleven year study conducted at Duke-NUS Medical School in Singapore found that meat consumption, and to a smaller extent poultry, is linked to a higher risk of developing type two diabetes.
 Research subjects who consumed the most red meat had a 23 percent increased risk of developing type 2 diabetes.
 Those who ate the most poultry had a risk 15 percent higher than those who ate the least of these meats.
 Researchers theorize that the main contributing factor may be the heme iron present in these foods.
 Heme iron is more easily absorbed by the body than non-heme iron (present in plant-based foods) and red meat is an exceptionally higher source.
 But even dark meat poultry, has a relatively high content of heme iron.
 Your body is unable to control the rate of absorption of heme iron which results in higher stores accumulating in those whose intake is high.
 In a 2013 study at the Universitat Rovira i Virgili in Tarragona, Spain, heme iron intake was found to raise the possibility of developing new-onset diabetes.
 Importantly, it should be noted that the presence of heme iron is independent of whether the meat is high or low fat, organic or non-organic, free-range or caged, or even whether it’s grilled or baked are all factors that affect other health risks.

 Avoid unhealthy fat foods, such as red meat and some dairy foods.
 Consume healthy fats and oils on a daily basis.
-Diabetics are at greater risk for coronary heart disease than the general population, so any foods that are heart-friendly are good for diabetics as well.
+Diabetics are at greater risk for coronary heart disease than the general population, so healthy foods that are heart-friendly are good for diabetics as well.

 More Small Meals